Skip to main content

 Magnetic Fast Charger to USB-C Cable

-Sport Band (two sizes)
+Sport Band (two sizes included)

 What We Love

-• Wear compliance — looks like a regular watch, not a medical device; seniors actually keep it on
+• Wear compliance — looks like a regular watch, not a medical device; seniors keep it on

 • Apple Health ecosystem — long-term data sharing with physicians without a separate app